solana-validators/solana-validator-guidebook/docs/solana-introduction/validator-prerequisites.md

 Whether you decide to run a validator or an rpc node, you should consider all of these areas of expertise.
 A team of people is likely necessary for you to achieve your goals.

-## Who can become a validator or RPC operator?

-Anyone!
+Below are some common getting started topics:

+## Solana is Permissionless

+Anyone can join the solana cluster (devnet, testnet or mainnet) at any time!
 The network is permissionless and censorship resistent.
-It is open for anyone to join at any time.
+It is open to anyone by design

+## Solana Foundation Delegation Program

+The Solana Foundation helps facilitate the growth of the consensus validator network by running a sol delegation program.
+The program is open to anyone to join, but it currently is not offer to US residents.
+You can find out more information [here](https://solana.foundation/delegation-program)

-## Solana Server Program
+## Solana Foundation Server Program

-The Solana server program is a no commitment option for validators and rpc operators.
-You can lease servers in data centers all over the world that meet the Solana validator hardware specs.
-Additionally, through the server program, there are no long term commitments.
+The Solana Foundation, separately from the delegation program, offers a server program.
+The server program offers servers in various data centers all over the world that meet the Solana validator hardware specs.
+The server program does not require any long term lease commitments and is open to US residents as well.
 To find out more, visit the [solana server program page](https://solana.foundation/server-program).

 ## Can I use my computer at home?